-Breana Ferreira (she/her) was born and raised in Southern California and received her BFA in Ceramics in the Spring of 2022 from the University of North Texas.
-Her process integrates traditional ceramic practices with the two-dimensional arts to develop visual narrative in direct dialogue with functional form.
+Breana Ferreira (feh-heh-dah) (she/her) was born and raised in Southern California and received her BFA in Ceramics in the Spring of 2022 from the University of North Texas.
+Her process integrates traditional ceramic practices with the two-dimensional arts to develop personal and cultural narrative through sculpted still-life’s and utilitarian form.

 Since graduating, Breana has worked as an educator, assistant, and resident artist in association with the American Museum of Ceramic Art in Southern California and through the Schools of Art and Craft at Penland in North Carolina, Arrowmont in Tennessee, and Haystack in Maine.
-Breana is currently working as a long-term resident artist and educator amongst the beautiful mountains of Montana through the Red Lodge Clay Center.
+Breana is currently working as a long-term resident artist in Red Lodge, Montana through the Red Lodge Clay Center.

 Artist Bio